Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - The robots moving along the left and right side of the upper level are missing.

 - The pods, elevator, and arches going over the room are not solid.

 - The lighting is different to the final.
 There is no fog.

 - Loads textures and objects due to Knuckles' cutscene (instead of playing the Knuckles fight scene for the third demo, it plays Amy's cutscene with Gamma instead) taking place here.

-- The middle cell contains a "?"
-Ring box and a Life.
+- The middle cell contains a "?" ring box and a 1-Up box.
 In the final, these were replaced with the black Chao egg.

 - The cells make no sounds when being opened.

 - There is no lure upgrade in the rightmost cell for Big.

 - The fans below the floor spin slightly slower.

 - There are no items on the upper level of the pool area.